Teach English in Costa Rica

 For licensed educators who find work in Costa Rica’s international schools, some institutions provide accommodation in addition to the teacher’s monthly salary.

-Teach in Costa Rica – Hiring
+Teach English in Costa Rica – Hiring

 Language schools in Costa Rica primarily hire in either January or June.
 Interested candidates should apply for English teaching jobs in Costa Rica by registering on the Teach Away website.

-What you need to teach in Costa Rica
+How to teach English in Costa Rica

-Qualifications to teach in Costa Rica
+Qualifications to teach English in Costa Rica

 A TEFL certificate is frequently, though not always, required in order to teach English in Costa Rica.
 Teachers with a TEFL or CELTA can usually expect to earn a slightly higher salary and will be more competitive for a wider range of teaching jobs.